Dineshkarthik/OSM-Translate-TelegramBot/README.md

 $ python translate_bot.py
 $ python export_db.py
 ```
-* Running `populated_db.py` will generate a MySQL DB if not already created and will seed it with data from the input csv file.
+* Running `populated_db.py` will generate a MySQL DB if not already created and will seed it with data from the input csv file and to update admin roles to existing users.
+* Run `python -c 'from populate_db import add_admin; add_admin()'`to update admin roles alone without importing data to DB.
 * Running `translate_bot.py` will start the Telegram Bot.
 * Runnign `export_db.py` will export translated data available in DB to a CSV file.